Pylons/pyramid/docs/narr/security.rst

 along with the :term:`context` resource to determine if access will be allowed.
 Here's how it works at a high level:

+- A user may or may not have previously visited the application and supplied authentication credentials, including a :term:`userid`.
+If so, the application may have called :func:`pyramid.security.remember` to remember these.

 - A :term:`request` is generated when a user visits the application.

 - Based on the request, a :term:`context` resource is located through